ColeDeanShepherd/TESUnity/Assets/Vendors/README.md

 # Vendors

-This folder contains all external assets, libraries, SDKs, etc. For an obvious reason, few assets are not versionned.
+This folder contains all external assets, libraries, SDKs, etc. For an obvious reason, some assets are not versionned.

 VR SDKs are the perfect example because they are often updated.

 ## Enable advanced VR support
 For now there are three SDKs : `Oculus`, `OSVR` and `SteamVR`.
-Enabling one of this SDKs allows you to enjoy extra features such as
+Enabling one of this SDKs allows you to enjoy extra.
-* Vendor specific optimizations
-* Game controllers support
-* Teleportation
-* And more (#soon)

 The first step is to copy the SDK you want in this folder. `OSVR` and `Oculus` comes with a `Plugins` folder, you have to copy it in the folder of its SDK.
 Doing this allows you to contribute to the project without pushing unecessary files.